SQL Server Performance, DBA Best Practices & Enterprise Data Solutions | MyTechMantra

 15. Optimized Locking (TID & LAQ)

-High-concurrency environments benefit from Optimized Locking (TID & LAQ).
+High-concurrency environments benefit from SQL Server 2025 Optimized Locking Transaction ID (TID) and Lock After Qualification (LAQ).
 This architectural improvement reduces the memory overhead of lock management and minimizes blocking by utilizing Transaction ID (TID) locking instead of traditional row-level locking.
 By decoupling locks from physical rows, SQL Server 2025 significantly improves performance for massive UPDATE and DELETE operations that previously caused lock escalation and system-wide contention.
 This feature is particularly valuable for Senior DBAs managing high-volume transactional systems, as it ensures smoother throughput and lower latency during peak load periods without requiring code changes.

 16. Optional Parameter Plan Optimization (OPPO)